Home > Science The Holographic Universe Supports Near-Death Experiences

 These hologram-like bodies can be remarkably detailed.
 In the incident involving the man who became embarrassed at his own naked-ness, for example, the clothing he materialized for himself was so meticulously wrought that he could even make out the seams in the material!”
 [7] Similarly, another man who studied his hands while in the ND state said they were “composed of light with tiny structures in them” and when he looked closely he could even see “the delicate whorls of his fingerprints and tubes of light up his arms.”
 [8]

 Some of Whitton’s research is also relevant to this issue.
 Amazingly. when Whitton hypnotized patients and regressed them to the between-life state, they too reported all the classic features of the NDE. passage through a tunnel, encounters with deceased relatives and/or “guides.” entrance into a splendorous light-filled realm in which time and space no longer existed, encounters with luminous beings, and a life review.
-In fact, according to Whitton’s subjects the main purpose of the his review was to refresh their memories so they could more mindfully plan their next life, a process in which the beings of light gently and noncoercively assisted.
+In fact, according to Whitton’s subjects the main purpose of the review was to refresh their memories so they could more mindfully plan their next life, a process in which the beings of light gently and noncoercively assisted.

 Like Ring, after studying the testimony of his subjects Whitton concluded that the shapes and structures one perceives in the afterlife dimension are thought-forms created by the mind.
 “Rene Descartes famous dictum ‘I think. therefore I am.’ is never more pertinent than in the between-life state.” says Whitton.
 “There is no experience of existence without thought.”
 [9]